cjerzak/fastrerandomize-software/readme.md

 | [**Documentation**](https://github.com/cjerzak/fastrerandomize-software/blob/main/fastrerandomize.pdf)

 # What is `fastrerandomize`?<a id="description"></a>
-The `fastrerandomize` contains functions such as `RandomizationTest`, which offers a streamlined approach for performing randomization tests.
-These tests are pivotal in the realm of causal inference, especially in randomized experiments.
-This tutorial walks you through how to effectively harness this function.
+The `fastrerandomize` contains functions such as `RandomizationTest`, which offers a streamlined approach for performing randomization tests after using rerandomization in the research design.

 # Package Installation<a id="installation"></a>
 ```